claudiarmabreu/Epidemologia/README.md

-# Mapping of COVID-19 (coronavirus) data in USA, Statistical Analysis and Parametric Curve Fitting
+# Mapping of COVID-19 data in USA, Statistical Analysis and Parametric Curve Fitting

 Throughout this project, some notebooks were developed in order to study, through different parameters, the epidemiological situation of the coronavirus in The United States, one of the most affected countries by the virus.